Charleston SC Mobile Homes For Sale

-The Charleston tri-county area has the most expensive real estate in all of the entire state of S.C., and as such people find that it is more affordable to purchase a new mobile home than to buy a standard “stick-built” single-family house.
-The tri-county is comprised of Charleston, Berkeley, and Dorchester counties with Dorchester, Orangeburg, Berkeley, and Colleton counties making up the rural communities of the greater Charleston.
+The Charleston tri-county area has the most expensive real estate in all of the entire state of S.C., and as such people find that it is more affordable to purchase a mobile home than to buy a standard “stick built” single family house.
+The tri-county is comprised of Charleston, Berkeley, and Dorchester counties with Dorchester, Berkeley and Colleton counties making up the rural communities of the greater Charleston.

-In these three or four counties you find there are a lot of “outskirt” towns if you will: Knightsville, Summerville (the largest of the outer cities), Goose Creek, Hanahan, Ladson, Moncks Corner, Meggett, McClellanville, Awendaw, Wando, Cainhoy, Ridgeville, Ravenel, Holly Hill, Saint George, Cross, Roundo, Walterboro, Cottageville, Pineville, Jedburg, Pinopolis, Santee, Johns Island, Bonneau, Eutawville, Harleyville, & Summerton.
-This is where most people who want to own or purchase a new mobile home will be located as there are very few large tracts of land the closer you get into town, not to mention large tracts of land close to town would be extremely expensive.
+In these three or four counties you find there are a lot of “out skirt” towns if you will: Knightsville, Summerville (the largest of the outer cities), Goose Creek, Hanahan, Ladson, Moncks Corner, Meggett, McClellanville, Awendaw, Ridgeville, Ravenel, Holly Hill, Saint George, Cross, Roundo, Walterboro, Cottageville, Pineville, Jedburg, Pinopolis, Santee, Johns Island, Bonneau, Eutawville, Harleyville, & Summerton.
+This is where most people who want to own or purchase a new mobile home will be located as there are very little large tracts of land the closer you get into town, not to mention large tracts of land close to town would be extremely expensive.

-* My suggestion is to purchase a newly built semi-custom mobile homes Charleston SC, from one of the best dealer builders in the area and do a land home package.
+* My personal suggestion is to purchase a newly built semi custom mobile homes Charleston SC, from one of the best dealer builders in the area and do a land home package.
 Find your own piece of land to own.

 Land For SaleFind Lots For Sale

-There are a lot of misconceptions and misunderstandings about mobile homes, modular homes, and pre-fabricated / manufactured housing in general so I will try my best to clarify.
-I have been in the real estate industry since 1998, and have owned a mortgage company where I financed mobile homes.
+There are a lot of misconceptions and misunderstanding about mobile homes, modular homes, pre-fabricated / manufactured housing in general so I will try my best to clarify.
+I have been in the real estate industry since 1998, have owned a mortgage company where I financed mobile homes.
 That said, I can tell you this, mobile home financing is hard to come by, and especially if your credit is far from perfect.
-Most banks, lenders, FHA, Fannie Mae, USDA, and the VA have no interest really in writing mortgages on mobile homes, but they can’t discriminate based on the type of home so the guidelines are far more strict.
+Most banks, lenders, FHA, Fannie Mae, USDA and the VA have no interest really in writing mortgages on mobile homes, but they can’t discriminate based on type of home so the guidelines are far more strict.
 Why you ask?
-Simply put they are a depreciating asset, and honestly, they aren’t an asset really in the eyes of most financial institutions.
+Simply put because they are a depreciating asset, and honestly they aren’t an asset really in the eyes of most financial institutions.

 I am sure by now you’re asking yourself, how does a house depreciate?
 All real property can depreciate and appreciate depending on market conditions just like stocks and bonds.
-First, you need to understand that a single-wide, double wide or even triple-wide mobile home is NOT a house UNLESS it has a permanent foundation.
-At least here in South Carolina (I suspect most of thepreowned mobile homes for sale SC near Charleston SC U.S), mobile homes are looked at like a vehicle and automobiles depreciate in almost all instances (unless of course, they are collectors cars).
-Hence, why mobile homes are sometimes still referred to as trailers because people originally (generations ago) would hook them up to their cars and pull them behind their cars.
-Now most people think of a trailer as a camper more for vacation and touring around the country for fun not full-time living.
+First you need to understand that a single wide, double wide or even triple wide mobile home is NOT a house, UNLESS it has a permanent foundation.
+At least here in South Carolina (I suspect most of the U.S), mobile homes are looked at like a vehicle and automobiles depreciate in almost all instances (unless of course they are collectors cars).
+Hence, why mobile homes are sometimes still referred to as trailers, because people originally (generations ago) would hook them up to their cars and pull them behind their cars.
+Now most people think of a trailer as a camper more for vacation and touring around the country for fun not full time living.
 Nevertheless, most manufactured homes depreciate in market value, similar to the way automobiles lose value each day.
 Reality: While there is no one easy answer, recent data seems to suggest that manufactured homes can appreciate just like other forms of housing IF and ONLY if they have a permanent foundation.
-Usually, it sits on a block, brick, or real stone foundation and is permanently affixed to the real property beneath it.
-The key word is permanent.
-If your property does appreciate it and you have a mobile home on it that is not permanently attached and you own the land/dirt, likely it’s the land that has appreciated not the manufactured house.
+Usually, with it sitting on a block, brick, or real stone foundation and permanently affixed to the real property beneath it.
+The key word being permanent.
+If your property does appreciate and you have a mobile home on it that is not permanently attached and you own the land/dirt, likely it’s the land that has appreciated not the manufactured house.
 If you have ever thought, “if it’s a double wide or a triple wide then it is more valuable, and it’s not considered a mobile home.”
 Sadly, that just isn’t true.
 Sure there are hundreds of floor plans and many that exceed 2500 sq ft even, but that doesn’t mean much if anything in the eyes of the lenders.

 Another thing to keep in mind, the tongue has to be removed from the home as well.
 A bank or lender will never give you financing on a mobile home if the tongue (towing mechanism) is still under the structure, because you could just take it anywhere.
 So large manufactured housing builders, dealers, will do “in house financing” because this is often times the only way they can sell homes.
 Keep in mind however that the rates and terms will likely not be as favorable as you’d find with a standard house mortgage.